anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/structural-causal-modeling/index.md

 ---
 title: Causal Reasoning in Modeling
-excerpt: Causal Directed Acyclical Graph (DAG) based Discovery & Estimation
+excerpt: A comprehensive introduction to Causal Inference in Modeling
 deprecated: false
 hidden: false
 metadata: